bernieplug/eepelican/content/blog/why-customer-service.md

 The takeaways:

 * Generosity helps get customers that stick around, saving you on costs of acquiring new customers.
-* It's worth it to solve problems - sending one replacement is much easier than wrangling a dozen new positive reviews.
+* It's worth it to solve problems—sending one replacement is much easier than wrangling a dozen new positive reviews.

 ### Conclusion